Key Takeaways

 Does Ollama work on Windows?

-Yes, as of April 2026.
+Yes.
 Ollama for Windows is in stable release and works reliably on Windows 10 and 11 with NVIDIA, AMD, and Intel GPUs.
 The Windows version is slightly less mature than macOS, but is production-ready.

 Is LM Studio better for Mac?